mateusrfon/banana-game/README.md

 Generate the bundle.js file with the game content. <br/>
 <br/>
 Then open ./public/index.html to play the game on your browser

+### or
+Access https://banana-game.vercel.app/ to view a deployed version of the project